molgenis/molgenis.org/molgenis_documentation/user_documentation.md

 ##### <a name="upload-screens-validation"></a>Validation page
 When you see this page the validation is already done.
 This page validates the structure of the meta data.

-"Enitities" table where all the entities (tables) are defined.
+"Entities" table where all the entities (tables) are defined.

 * Name: Name of entity
 * Importable: Is this entity inportable or not.
 Two options (Yes, No)

-"Entity fields" table that will contain information a bout the fields of a entity (Columns of the table)
+"Entity fields" table that will contain information about the fields of a entity (Columns of the table)

 * Name: Name of entity
-* Detected: A comma seperated list of fields that where found for this entity.
+* Detected: A comma separated list of fields that were found for this entity
-* Requierd: Are there requierd fields defined in the meta data that are missing in the entity?
+* Required: Are there required fields defined in the meta data that are missing in the entity?
-* Available: Are there fields in the meta data that are optionel and where not found in the antity?
+* Available: Are there fields in the meta data that are optionel and were not found in the entity?
-* Unknown: Are there fields defined in the entity the where undefined in the meta data?
+* Unknown: Are there fields defined in the entity that were undefined in the meta data?

 ###### <a name="upload-screens-validation-steps"></a>Steps